ltdatphan/lyrics-scraper/README.md

 A python program that finds the lyrics of the song that is currently being played on user's Spotify's account.
 Version 2.0 now supports a user-friendly GUI!

 # Installation
-This project was made using [Spotipy](https://github.com/plamere/spotipy) and [LyricsGenius](https://github.com/johnwmillr/LyricsGenius)
+This project was made using [Spotipy](https://github.com/plamere/spotipy) and [LyricsGenius](https://github.com/johnwmillr/LyricsGenius).
-.
-Please refer to the installation guides.
+GUI component was made using [TkInter](https://docs.python.org/3/library/tkinter.html).
+Please make sure you have a recent version of Python!
+Refer to the installation guides provided by these links if you have any issues.

 #### Quick guide:
 First install Spotipy via `pip`